 The Queen Mary 2 was designed to accommodate all ages.
 For guests who wish to take their children or grandchildren along, The Play Zone is like a well-run camp for children 2-7 years old.
 (Ages 6 months to 2 years can attend with a parent.)
 A separate facility, The Zone, provides hours of supervised entertainment and activities for children 8-12 years old.Continue to 3 of 5 below.

 03 of 05

-Exclusive lounges and dining for guests staying in cruise ship suites has become popular over the past decade.
+Exclusive lounges and dining for guests staying in cruise ship suites have become popular over the past decade.
 Like commercial airliners, all classic ocean liners had different classes, and the Queen Mary 2 is no different.
-The ship has four different categories of accommodations--Queens Grill, Princess Grill, Britannia Club, and Britannia.
+The ship has four different categories of accommodations: Queens Grill, Princess Grill, Britannia Club, and Britannia.
 At least a dozen different types of cabins and suites make up the four categories.
 Guests are assigned to different dining venues based on their level of accommodation.

 04 of 05

 Cunard added new dining venues and enhanced the old ones during the ship's 2016 remastering.
 One of the new additions is The Verandah Restaurant, which is similar to the famous Grill on the original Queen Mary.
 A second new dining venue is the Smokehouse Grill, a new alternative dining concept.
 The Kings Court Buffet was completely transformed.
 Cunard also has refurbished and added new menus to the Queens and Princess Grill.

 In addition, Cunard changed the menus in the existing Britannia Restaurant and Golden Lion pub, along with Cunard’s Afternoon Tea selection served in the Veuve Clicquot Champagne Bar.Continue to 5 of 5 below.

 05 of 05